 If you feel energized and confident, it means you're in the zone, which is the perfect time to raise the bar on yourself.

-Bottom line: some days you're killing it, other days your feet are stuck in cement.
+Bottom line is, some days you’re killing it, other days your feet are stuck in cement.

 But the cement days can bring the greatest learning opportunities.
 Every time you pick up a brush, you learn something, whether you realize it or not.